diztil/diztil.github.io/_posts/2022-08-25-poetry-worth.md

 I'll leave the honorary privilege of criticism and feedback unto you readers, so feel free to let your fingers do the talking.

-Moving on, if someone approaches me and throws in a random title or topic to write about, they would obviously need a bit more than just $50 to account for the unique novelty that I guarantee with my skills.
+Moving on, if someone approaches me and throws in a random title or topic to write about, they would obviously need a bit more than just 50 dollars to account for the unique novelty that I guarantee with my skills.

-Thus, I usually ask for a $200 compensation for merely a boost in the resourceful rhetoric "spices".
-And if my clients desire to completely purchase the copyright and ownership to their name (perhaps to misuse my skills for their own personal gain by swapping me out as a 'ghost writer'), they are obliged to submit an additional $250 --- that makes $500 in total.
+Thus, I usually ask for a 200-dollar compensation for merely a boost in the resourceful rhetoric "spices".
+And if my clients desire to completely purchase the copyright and ownership to their name (perhaps to misuse my skills for their own personal gain by swapping me out as a 'ghost writer'), they are obliged to submit an additional 250 USD --- that makes 500 USD in total.

-Wonder what a $500 poem looks like?
+Wonder what a 500-dollar poem looks like?
 Here's one plucked freshly off [*Synaesthetic Symphonies*](https://www.wattpad.com/story/180240767-synaesthetic-symphonies), a book on my poetry compilation :

 ![](https://miro.medium.com/v2/resize:fit:875/0*Xe9x82LDjKu3h1BS)
 ###### Photo by [Timothy Eberly](https://unsplash.com/@timothyeberly?utm_source=medium&utm_medium=referral) on [Unsplash](https://unsplash.com/?utm_source=medium&utm_medium=referral)